kacperhes/genre-recommender/README.md

 # Music Genre Recommender

-A simple website that allows you to search different songs in SoundCloud platform (SoundCloud API) by tags that uses neo4j under the hood because of graph structure of music genres.
+A simple website that allows you to search different songs by tags that uses neo4j under the hood because of graph structure of music genres.

 ## Running database locally